the60ftatomicman/Artanoid/README.md

 * ~~ ~~Add level select (currently just modifies level 1)~~ ~~ (3/13/2024)
 * ~~ ~~Finish mapping and Add locations for Arkanoid 1~~ ~~ (3/13/2024)
 * ~~ ~~Finish and add instructions filewise for Arkanoid 1~~ ~~ (3/14/2024)
-* Add "Useful Lua Scripts" folder so anyone who wants to help in this effort has the tools to make this NOT a grinding task for fetching all the necessary memory locations
+* ~~ ~~Add "Useful Lua Scripts" folder so anyone who wants to help in this effort has the tools to make this NOT a grinding task for fetching all the necessary memory locations ~~ ~~ (3/14/2024)
+* Add flags for moveable blocks (Revenge of Doh only)
 * Add load from ROM
-* Add Save to String -- for sharing!
+* Add Save/Load to String -- for sharing!
-* Add Load from String -- for sharing!
-* Add flags for moveable blocks (Revenge of Doh only)
 * Research how backgrounds work for both games, can they change?
 * Add MAME launcher in python project?
 Might be nice....